perldork/perldork.github.com/source/_posts/2014-02-27-when-writing-rspec-tests-15-pieces-of-flair-is-perfect-just-ignore-brian.markdown

 Forget Brian, when it comes to writing rspec tests let your lazy come out.
 Do the minimum.
-Write a test that just does enough to prove hat your feature or component behaves as expected.
+Write a test that just does enough to prove that your feature or component behaves as expected.

 ### Do